How much compensation can I claim for Whiplash?*

 Whiplash injuries should be treated in the same way as any other type of injury that might arise from an accident that was caused by someone else’s negligence.
 However, whiplash injuries are sometimes late bloomers in the sense that symptoms can be hidden for a considerable period of time – even hairline fractures may be disguised until they start to show symptoms several years later.
 Although most whiplash injuries tend to feature symptoms such as pain, reduced mobility and inflammation, it is essential that anybody who suffers an accident (of any description) receives a full medical check-up.

-In order to increase the chances of a successful whiplash injury compensation claim, the injured party must obtain as much evidence of the accident as possible, including details of all other parties involved (vehicle registration, insurance particulars, etc.).
+In order to increase the chances of a successful whiplash compensation claim, the injured party must obtain as much evidence of the accident as possible, including details of all other parties involved (vehicle registration, insurance particulars, etc).
 This will include photographic evidence of the accident scene (ideally this will show how and why the accident occurred), independent medical evidence and written statements from eye witnesses.
 If the whiplash injury came about as a result of a road traffic accident, it is also important to avoid speaking to the insurance company immediately after the accident.
 Indeed, in all cases, a specialist personal injury solicitor should be contacted for professional legal advice.

-No Win No Fee.co.uk is one of the leading personal injury claims specialists in the UK, having helped thousands of people obtain the level of compensation that they deserve.
+No Win No Fee.co.uk is one of the leading whiplash claims specialists in the UK, having helped thousands of people obtain the level of compensation that they deserve.
 Operating on a ‘no win no fee’ basis, we are able to provide accident victims with a little extra financial security as they push for the maximum compensation available.
 If you have suffered a whiplash injury in the past 3 years that was not your fault, contact us today for a no obligation discussion.